 instructs the Secretary-General, in close coordination with the Directors of the Bureaux and with the advice of the Council Working Group on Languages

-1 to implement all necessary measures in order to finalize the implementation of Resolution 154 (Rev. Busan, 2014) within the financial limits of the Union as defined in its budget, while ensuring the required high quality of interpretation and translation;
+1 to implement all necessary measures in order to finalize the implementation of Resolution 154 (Rev. Dubai, 2018) within the financial limits of the Union as defined in its budget, while ensuring the required high quality of interpretation and translation;

-2 as required by Resolution 154 (Rev. Busan, 2014), to present annually to the Council and to CWG-LANG, beginning in 2015, a report on the implementation of Resolution 154 (Rev. Busan, 2014),
+2 as required by Resolution 154 (Rev. Dubai, 2018), to present annually to the Council and to CWG-LANG, a report on the implementation of Resolution 154 (Rev. Dubai, 2018);

+3 to intensify work on harmonization of the ITU Sectors' websites to ensure clarity, ease of navigation and an image of One ITU,

 further instructs the Secretary-General and the Directors of the Bureaux